An app to reduce the urge to self-harm.

 - Distract has more than 50 activities that are intended to distract the user, such as how many singers can you name, say the 19 times table, collect images that make you happy, etc.

 - Express yourself has suggestions of ways you can express yourself, such as saying out loud what's bothering you, keeping a diary of your thoughts and feelings, engaging in a spiritual activity, etc.

 - Release provides safe alternatives to self-harm, such as squeezing a rubber ball very hard, having a temper tantrum somewhere private, singing something really loudly.

 - Breathe is a breathing technique to reduce stress and anxiety symptoms.

 - Random is a random scramble of the activities above.

-✔ Developed in consultation with a clinical psychologist using principles of Dialectic Behaviour Therapy (DBT), a therapy commonly used to help with self-harm.
+✔ Developed by a clinical psychologist using principles of Dialectic Behaviour Therapy (DBT), an evidence based therapy commonly used to help with self-harm.

 ✘ Password protection is a double-edged sword.
 There are multiple reviews from users who have forgotten their passwords and are locked out (requiring re-installation).
 This could be more common in periods of crisis.
 However, password protection is optional.